-Within the period of this plan a Suitable Alternative Natural Greenspace (SANG) has been created in northern Hurn by way of mitigation for the development of housing on the former hospital site at St. Leonard's.
+There is a Suitable Alternative Natural Greenspace (SANG) in northern Hurn by way of mitigation for the development of housing on the former hospital site at St. Leonard's.
 New features included trails and other recreational infrastructure for all forest users.
 Additionally, at the southern end of the block, at the Blackwater Junction, 1.607ha has been transferred to Bournemouth, Christchurch and Poole Council to facilitate road widening and the inclusion of a cycle Lane and the required mitigation for wildlife populations.